On L List of Movie Reviews

 Lock Up is Stallone's Shawshank Redemption.

-Supporting Actor.
+for Worst Supporting Actor.
 He did fine, and I like his character.
-I realize now Tom Sizemore gave a very good performance as the
+I realize now Tom Sizemore gave a very good

-There are a lot of great scenes which were shot on location at New Jersey's Rahway State Prison with real
+There are a lot of strong scenes which were shot on location at New Jersey's Rahway State Prison with actual

 All in all, Lock Up is an underrated Stallone classic, and I never get tired of watching it over and over.